chef/chef-web-docs/chef_master/source/definitions.rst

 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/definitions.rst>`__

 This topic covers migrating existing definitions to custom resources.
 Custom resources are integral to the modern Chef Infra workflow.
-While definitions are not yet deprecated, we *strongly* advise migrating to custom resources immediately, in order to benefit from the many features of Chef Infra such as notifications, reporting, why-run mode, and ChefSpec unit testing.
+While definitions are not yet deprecated, we *strongly* advise migrating to custom resources immediately in order to benefit from the many features of Chef Infra such as notifications, reporting, why-run mode, and ChefSpec unit testing.

 Definitions
 =====================================================